Healthcare Recruitment in Sheffield: Complete Guide

 Qualifications & Certifications Required

-- DBS (Disclosure and Barring Service) check – enhanced level for any role involving vulnerable adults or children
+- DBS Enhanced Disclosure (mandatory for any role involving vulnerable adults or children)

-- Nursing registration (NMC) – essential for registered nurse roles
+- Nursing registration (NMC pin) for registered nursing positions

 Key Employers & Industry in Sheffield